petdance/htmlparsing/s/php.md

     # Create a DOM parser object
     $dom = new DOMDocument();

-    # Parse the HTML from Google
+    # Parse the HTML from Google.
+    # The @ before the method call suppresses any warnings that
+    # loadHTML might throw because of invalid HTML in the page.
     @$dom->loadHTML($html);

     # Iterate over all the <a> tags